Active Travel St Helens

 Delivered in partnership with the Liverpool City Region Combined Authority, this community-led initiative began in 2022 and continued into 2023 with engagement to identify local challenges and opportunities for improving streets and public spaces.
 In 2024, Phase 1 introduced traffic-calming measures, improved accessibility, and created a new traffic-free path through Bishop Road Playing Fields to support walking, cycling, and wheeling for everyday journeys.

 Whether travelling to school, work, or the shops, a route is often only as good as its hardest crossing.
-Phase 2 will therefore focus on the following locations to make crossing roads easier and safer:
+Phase 2 therefore focuses on the following locations to make crossing roads easier and safer:

-Junction of Bishop Road, Cowley Hill Lane and Gamble Avenue - This scheme proposes to reduce the size of the junction to better suit the residential area, adding improved crossing points, and reducing traffic speeds, this scheme will make it easier to travel between Victoria Park and Cowley International College.
+- Junction of Bishop Road, Cowley Hill Lane and Gamble Avenue - This scheme was completed in Spring 2026, reducing the size of the junction to better suit the residential area.
+By adding improved crossing points, and reducing traffic speeds, this scheme will make it easier to travel between Victoria Park and Cowley International College.

-North Road (North of Rutland Street) - A new traffic signal-controlled pedestrian crossing is proposed to improve safety and convenience for those crossing the busy road.
+- North Road (North of Rutland Street) - A new traffic signal-controlled pedestrian crossing is proposed to improve safety and convenience for those crossing the busy road, to be implemented Summer/Autumn 2026.

 To learn more about the Cowley Hill Liveable Neighbourhood scheme and schemes delivered as part of Phase 1, please click the link below: